songlinshu/async-rwlock/README.md

 An async reader-writer lock.

-The locking stragegy is fair: neither readers nor writers will be starved, assuming the task executor is also fair.
+This type of lock allows multiple readers or one writer at any point in time.

+The locking strategy is write-preferring, which means writers are never starved.

+Releasing a write lock wakes the next blocked reader and the next blocked writer.
+If the task scheduler is fair, readers will not be starved either.

 ## Examples